-Reached world No 1 in 2018 after a magnificent seven victories in two years, including his first Major at the previous season’s PGA Championship, where he fought back from six behind after day one to win by two.
+Reached world No. 1 in 2018 after seven victories in two years, including his first major at the 2017 PGA Championship.

 A runner-up finish at the Tour Championship a month later made him the $10million winner of the FedEx Cup play-off series and in 2018 he also achieved a 59 with an eagle on the final hole of his opening round at the Sony Open, which he went on to win by seven.